 Peter’s Lake is located in the center of Monaghan Town and has great access.
 The lake is surrounded by a path and the banks are firm.
 This lake covers less than 1 hectare with depths to 3m.
 This lake holds good stocks of roach, bream, hybrids and pike.
 Tench to over 5lbs have also been taken at this venue.
 All methods work at this popular venue but it can favor the pole as the lake gets a growth of lilies in summer.
 There is excellent parking in the car park off Glaslough Street and on the nearby road.

 Drumreask Lake is located on the R186 3Km northwest of Monaghan Town on the road to Scotstown.
 This lake covers an area of 4 hectares with depths to 4m.
 The lake is generally reed fringed with a soft shoreline.
-The best access is on the southern shoreline from the car or the stands from the road.
+This lake is located along a very busy road and the best access is on the southern shoreline.
+Caution is advised.
 Drumreask has good stocks of bream, roach, rudd, hybrids and pike.
 This venue has also recorded tench to over 6lbs.

 Quig Lough is located on the R186 close to the village of Ballinode.
 This lake covers an area of 12 hectares with depths to 4.5m.
 Access is best from the northern end through a large iron gate, which must be kept closed at all times.
 A number of fishing stands are provided on the eastern shoreline of this reed fringed lake.
 Quig lough holds a good stock of fish including tench to over 6lbs.
 Other species available in the lake include roach, rudd, bream, hybrids, perch and pike.
 Parking is located on the grass verges at the end of the lane.
 Please do not obstruct any gates.